Soo, Kagoshima: Highways

+Local attractions

 There are many points of interest and Festivals that can be visited in Soo City.

 Yagorou Statue

 In Iwagawa there is the Legend of Yagorou, which is represented by a very tall statue on a hill near the bypass on the way to Kanoya from Miyakonojo.
 Near the statue is a restaurant, an onsen, and a visitors center.
 Also near the statue is Ōsumi's Michi no Eki where many locally grown foods and teas can be bought.
 In spring all of the cherry trees on the hill bloom and it is a popular spot to view them.

 Yagorou Festival

 Every year on November 3 there are 3 different festivals (Matsuri) dedicated to Yagoroudon.
 One in Soo (Ōsumi), one in Nichinan, and one in Yamanokuchi (both in Miyazaki Prefecture).

 The town has a smaller statue of Yagorou (just over 4 meters tall) that is pulled from the Hachiman Shrine (八幡神社, Hachiman-jinjya) through town.
 This festival is called the Yagorou Festival or the Yagorodon Festival.

 The mobile statue of Yagorou pulled through Ōsumi is the second largest of the three Yagorou festivals.
 The largest is in Nichinan (just over 7 meters tall), and the smallest is in Yamanokuchi.
 It is said that there were 3 Yagoroudon brothers, hence the three different locations of festivals (one for each brother).